 I hate to spend time re-inventing the wheel, but that’s exactly what I’ve been doing.
+But I finally learned how to remove propolis from most surfaces.

 Whenever I take pictures for this blog, I always end up getting propolis stuck to my camera.
 I’ve tried wearing gloves or not, tried wrapping plastic bags around my camera, and tried cleaning my hands between shots.
 Nothing works.
 When I’m done, I can’t even let go of it.
 I have to pry it off my hand.